Interface has been manufacturing in Australia for almost 50 years

 In 1994, Interface set out to eliminate their negative impact on the planet.
 Today they are extending beyond those original Mission Zero commitments with a Climate Take Back plan, which aims to remove carbon from the atmosphere and protect the Earth’s natural carbon sinks.

 Doing no harm is fine, but not good enough.
-We have to be restorative, make good the damage we have done.
+We have to be restorative to make good the damage we have done.
 Our Climate Take Back plan addresses this.
 To reverse climate change we need to see carbon as a resource not a challenge, we need to emit less, sequester more in manmade carbon sinks and support and restore natural carbon sinks.
 No one industry can do this alone.
 It will require collective will and radical collaboration to cool the planet.

 Aidan explains that the journey to reduce impacts is not always a linear path: